 I prepared a small Docker Compose file as an example:

-Commenting each line:
+Commenting on each line:

 version: define the version of docker-compose.
 See the documentation about versions here.